vcuspinera/vcuspinera.github.io/_projects/2020-12-haver-guide.md

 **Haver Analytics** is a company that collects Economic, Financial and Monetary **time series** in real time from international and official primary sources as Central Banks and Governments.
 Some institutions, as Banco de Mexico, have a subscription to consult the Haver Analytic's databases.
 The aim of this project is to share a Guide to use Haver Analytics, as **R bookdown**, which initial objective is helping my collegues from Banco de Mexico to retrieve information from these databases using R, Python and tools developed by Haver.
 $\bigstar$ *[Click here](https://bookdown.org/vcuspinera/Guide_Haver_Analytics/) to see the Guide to use Haver Analytics.*
-<center>⚠ Warning: the content of this Guide is in Spanish</center>
+*⚠ Warning: the content of this Guide is in Spanish*

 *Author: Victor Cuspinera ([vcuspinera](https://github.com/vcuspinera))*